s0ysau/Snakes_Game/README.md

 Once the player loses, they will be directed to the Game Over screen where they have to option to play again or return to the main menu.

 If they obtained a high score, a popup will occur asking them to input their name and have that information stored in the local stoarge.
-<h4>NOTE:</h4>
-High Score functionality is still being developed and it is currently not working.